daniel28rc-glitc/ai-trading-system-public-version/README.md

 # AI Trading System

-An academic project focused on the design of an intelligent investment support system that combines multi-agent analysis, a FINMEM-inspired adaptive memory structure, a FINCON-style parallel agent organization, a Markov Decision Process (MDP) decision layer, and an interactive interface for structured financial reasoning.
+An academic project focused on the design of an intelligent investment support system that combines multi--agent analysis, a FINMEM--inspired adaptive memory structure, a FINCON--style parallel agent organization, a Markov Decision Process (MDP) decision layer, and an interactive interface for structured financial reasoning.

 **Authors:** Daniel Rodríguez Calderón, Pablo Maestro Fernández
 **Project Type:** Academic / Portfolio Showcase